rdev-hackaton/GitHubTimeTracker/README.md

     :clock12: 2h 30m | Fix the javascript error on iOS / safari
     :clock5: 4d16h Yak shaving

 The line should begin with the `:clock1:` bit - pick any clock emoji you like - and then be followed by `Xd`, `Xh` or `Xm` for days, hours and minutes.
 The pipe symbol is optional, but strongly recommended as it provides a visual separation between the time log and the comment.
+Any text after that will be treated as a comment to the time log entry.

 You can use this syntax to log time spent on commits, issues, pull requests and so forth.